Ceuta: Spanish

-The Llano Amarillo monument was erected to honor Francisco Franco, it was inaugurated on 13 July 1940.
+The Llano Amarillo monument was erected to honor Francisco Franco; it was inaugurated on 13 July 1940.
 The tall obelisk has since been abandoned, but the shield symbols of the Falange and Imperial Eagle remain visible.

-Following the 1947 Partition of India, a substantial number of Sindhi Hindus from current-day Pakistan settled in Ceuta, adding up to a small Hindu community that had existed in Ceuta since 1893, connected to Gibraltar's.
+Following the 1947 Partition of India, a substantial number of Sindhi Hindus from current-day Pakistan settled in Ceuta, adding to a small Hindu community that had existed in Ceuta since 1893, connected to Gibraltar's.

 When Spain recognized the independence of Spanish Morocco in 1956, Ceuta and the other plazas de soberanía remained under Spanish rule.
 Spain considered them integral parts of the Spanish state, but Morocco has disputed this point.

 Culturally, modern Ceuta is part of the Spanish region of Andalusia.
-It was attached to the province of Cádiz until 1925, the Spanish coast being only 20 km (12.5 miles) away.
-It is a cosmopolitan city, with a large ethnic Arab-Berber Muslim minority as well as Sephardic Jewish and Hindu minorities.
+It was attached to the province of Cádiz until 1995, the Spanish coast being only 20 km (12.5 miles) away.
+It is a cosmopolitan city, with a large ethnic Arab-Berber Muslim minority (although the Berber presence is much less outspoken in Ceuta than in Melilla) as well as Sephardic Jewish and Hindu minorities.

-On 5 November 2007, King Juan Carlos I visited the city, sparking great enthusiasm from the local population and protests from the Moroccan government.
-It was the first time a Spanish head of state had visited Ceuta in 80 years.
+On 5 November 2007, King Juan Carlos I and Queen Sofía visited Ceuta and Melilla, sparking enthusiasm from the local population and protests from the Moroccan government, which led to a brief diplomatic conflict.
+It was the first time a Spanish head of state had visited the two African exclaves since 1927.

-Since 2010, Ceuta (and Melilla) have declared the Muslim holiday of Eid al-Adha, or Feast of the Sacrifice, an official public holiday.
+Since 2010, Ceuta and Melilla have declared the Muslim holiday of Eid al-Adha, or Feast of the Sacrifice, an official public holiday.
 It is the first time a non-Christian religious festival has been officially celebrated in Spanish ruled territory since the Reconquista.